 Not to mention that, without being able to feel what they're going through, it's hard to put words to the severity of the issue.
-That's why we've created this complete guide to let you know what you should do if you see someone having an asthma attack.
+That's why we've created this comprehensive guide to help you know what to do if you see someone experiencing an asthma attack.

 How Do I Know If Someone Is Having An Asthma Attack?